alphagov/transformation-dashboard/_posts/2000-01-20-passports.markdown

 status: "beta"
-status-strapline: "In beta and on track."
+status-strapline: "In beta."

 successes: |
-  - Passed alpha to beta Digital by Default Service Standard assessment
+  - Beta inception completed
   - Prototypes developed for UK applicants
   - Prototypes tested with users
-  - Photograph upload feature added
+  - Photograph upload feature tested
-  - Development environment set up and accredited
+  - Development and hosting environments set up and accredited

 challenges: |
   - Linking with current systems and ensuring appropriate security is maintained across that link
   - Setting up the development environment
+  - Managing competition for availability of the testing environment

 next: |
   - Continue working on the beta service
   - Continue testing and iterating user journey
-  - Research users’ ability to take a compliant photograph
+  - Analyse research into users’ ability to take a compliant photograph
   - Continue working on application interface